 The table above is based upon the data contained in Redditch Borough Council's Open Space Needs Assessment undertaken in 2009.
 It shows that there is a deficiency of open space provision in Abbey ward, Church Hill ward, Crabbs Cross ward, Greenlands ward, Lodge Park ward, Winyates ward and Matchborough ward compared to the Borough wide standard.
-There is a surplus of open space identified in Astwood Bank ward, Batchley ward,
+There is a surplus of open space identified in Astwood Bank ward, Batchley ward, residents who think parks and open spaces have got better or stayed the same (2003/4) Audit Commission Area Profile for Redditch Borough (www.areaprofiles.audit

+Options

+enhancement of

-Options enhancement of open space provision
+open space

+provision